-Mother's Day will be observed in the Church-in-the-Gardens tomorrow morn-ing at the usual hour of morning service, 11 o'clock.
-Rev. C. E. Silcox, the min-ister, who last Sunday made an appeal for community spirit, will speak tomorrow on "The Woman and the Dragon," bas-ing his theme on the striking vision found in Pareletion 12 Revelation 12.
+Mother's Day will be observed in the Church-in-the-Gardens tomorrow morning at the usual hour of morning service, 11 o'clock.
+Rev. C. E. Silcox, the min-ister, who last Sunday made an appeal for community spirit, will speak tomorrow on "The Woman and the Dragon," basing his theme on the striking vision found in

+Revelation 12.
 On May 20 Whitsunday will be ob-served, the hymns relating to the work of the spirit, while the minister's theme will be "The Spirit of Truth."
-On Trin-ity Sunday the theme will be on "The Uses of History," chosen because of the proximity of Memorial Day.
-The Church School abildeer on he proximity of Memorial Day.
-The Church School children are be-ginning to practise their parts for the service on Children's Day, June 10.
-The desirability of the Church-in-the-Gardens for weddings has been appre-tor June coremonias for June ceremonies.
+On Trinity Sunday the theme will be on "The Uses of History," chosen because of the proximity of Memorial Day for June ceremonies.
 The Conference on the Correlation of Programs for Religious Education held the session on Thursday eve-ning, May 3, in the church building.
 The chairman was Dr. Hugh Magill, formerly Field Secretary of the National Education Association, and now General Secretary of the International Sunday School Council of Religious Education.